Shakir61/TrustLink/README.md

 This trust gap suppresses transaction volumes, increases friction, and ultimately limits economic participation.

-### The Solution: PakEscrow
+### The Solution: TrustLink

-**PakEscrow** is a digital escrow platform designed specifically for the Pakistani market.
-Inspired by the operational model of [Transpact](https://www.transpact.com) (UK), PakEscrow introduces a structured, technology-driven escrow layer that sits between transacting parties and acts as a neutral custodian of funds.
+**TrustLink** is a digital escrow platform designed specifically for the Pakistani market.
+Inspired by the operational model of [Transpact](https://www.transpact.com) (UK), TrustLink introduces a structured, technology-driven escrow layer that sits between transacting parties and acts as a neutral custodian of funds.

 When a transaction is initiated:
 1. The buyer deposits funds into a secure, platform-held escrow wallet.
 2. The seller delivers the agreed product, service, or milestone.
 3. The buyer confirms receipt and satisfaction.
 4. PakEscrow releases the funds to the seller.
-5. If a dispute arises, PakEscrow's moderation team adjudicates based on submitted evidence.
+5. If a dispute arises, TrustLink moderation team adjudicates based on submitted evidence.

 The platform is purpose-built for **freelancers**, **online marketplaces**, **social commerce sellers**, **B2B service agreements**, and **real estate/rental deposits**.